ksurana21/revpref/README.md

 The output tells us that the minimum and maximum MPI for this data set are 0.07243 and 0.1873, respectively.
-This means that the consumer is losing 7.24% of money in the least severe violation and 18.73% of money in the most severe violation.
+This means that the consumer is losing 7.24% of the budget in the least severe violation and 18.73% of the budget in the most severe violation.
 Implicitly, these values provide a bound on the amounts of money that can be pumped from this irrational consumer.

 **Power**